vanessadamario/vanessadamario.github.io/README.md

 What motivates my research in ML is that too often ML methods are inaccessible to many.
 In most of the cases, training such methods require high computational resources and very large amount of data, which not everyone has access to, especially in countries with low income and poor research investments.
-Even when both are available, as it is often the case in Western countries, ML methods might suffer from bias.
+Even when resources are available, as it is often the case in Western countries, ML methods might suffer from bias.
 Due to the nature of current ML methods and their scarce interpretability, this bias is hardly traceable to some factor in the data.
 In addition to this, data distribution shifts might reduce the predictive power of such tools on different populations than the